openstack/masakari/doc/source/user/notifications.rst

 notification payload:

-* the payload version defined by the ``masakari_object.version`` field of the payload will be increased if and only if the syntax or the semantics of the ``masakari_object.data`` field of the payload is changed.
+* the payload version defined by the ``masakari_object.version`` field of the payload will be increased only if the syntax or the semantics of the ``masakari_object.data`` field of the payload is changed.
 * a minor version bump indicates a backward compatible change which means that only new fields are added to the payload so a well written consumer can still